Understanding Your Social Security Benefit Statement

 - A wage stub or pay slip

-If you need more information, you can contact the Social Security Administration.
-You should review your Social Security statement carefully, and if you need legal assistance you should contact a Social Security attorney .
+If you need more information, the SSA recommends you go to ssa.gov for help first.
+You should review your Social Security statement carefully.
+For legal assistance, you may contact a Social Security attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help